ChristophSchmidl/design-patterns-with-laravel/readme.md

 * **I**nterface Segregation Principle
 * **D**ependency Inversion Principle

-Another rule states **Encapsulate What Varies** and only abstract away things that vary in your application.
+Another rule states **Encapsulate What Varies**, so only abstract away things that vary in your application.

 A more detailed article can be found on <a href="https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design">Scotch.io</a>